Filipemrr/aulaonline-api/README.md

 > #### Parâmetros - (Bearer Token)
 > - `Bearer Token`: O Token que eh gerado quando usuario faz o login.

+### - Recupera Um atributto do Usuario Logado (GET /getUserAttribute?requiredAttribute=email)
+> This endpoint returns a specific attribute of the logged user.
+> #### Parâmetros - (Token + Attribute)
+> - `Bearer Token`: Unique auth token of the user.
+> - `Attribute`: The required attribute that you want in the response, in this case can be only: name, email

 # /trilha

 ---